Pumpkinhead (film): Sequels and reboot

 A sequel, Pumpkinhead II: Blood Wings, was released directly to video in 1994.
 It was directed by Jeff Burr.
 Two additional sequels, Pumpkinhead: Ashes to Ashes and Pumpkinhead: Blood Feud, were filmed in 2006 as made for television movies.
-They were broadcast on Syfy in October 2006 and on February 2007, respectively.
+They were broadcast on Syfy in October 2006 and in February 2007, respectively.

-A reboot of the series has been reported and was to be produced by Saw executive producer Peter Block.
+A reboot of the series has been reported to be in development and was to be produced by Saw executive producer Peter Block.
 Nate Atkins was set to write the script for the reboot.
-Paramount Players currently develops the film as of November 2021, with a script already written and news of who will direct to be announced "in the coming months".
+By November 2021, a reboot was in the works at Paramount Players, with a script ready and that a director would be announced "in the coming months".

 Comic book

 In 1993, Dark Horse Comics published a Pumpkinhead comic book series called Pumpkinhead: The Rites of Exorcism.
 The comic was supposed to be a four-part mini-series but only two issues were published.
 The second one ended in a cliffhanger leaving readers with the prospect of a winged Pumpkinhead that would have appeared in the third issue.

 Dynamite Entertainment began publishing a five issue Pumpkinhead limited series, written by Cullen Bunn and illustrated by Blacky Shepherd, in February 2018.